When You Know Your Managed IT Service Provider Is Looking Out For You…

 Some of these features include:

-All of these features are put in place to keep tabs on your server and keep it operating optimally.
+All of these features are put in place to keep tabs on your systems and keep them operating optimally.

-This creates an environment where downtime and interruptions are kept to a minimum.
+This creates an environment where downtime and interruptions are kept to an absolute minimum.

 With that, the multiple outages that your server had in the example above could very well have been avoided entirely.

-This means that the $600 cost of the outages in the above example would have been the equivalent of 4 months of proactive management of your server.
+This means that the more than $1,800 cost of the outages in the above example would have been the equivalent of 3 months of proactive management of your systems.

 On top of that, the outages wouldn’t have even occurred with proactive management.